torrange/lnn/README.md

 # LNN - Light Nearest Neighbour

-This repository contains a tiny, lightweight implementation of the KNN algorithm in Cython.
+This repository contains a tiny, lightweight implementation of the KNN algorithm, written in Cython.

 By passing a mean vector-representation of each target class (as opposed to a vector for each sample) the size of the input dataset is greatly reduced, as is